adam-26/react-chunk/README.md

 _This is a fork of [react-loadable](https://github.com/jamiebuilds/react-loadable), differences and new features include:_
  * _A modified API to support new features_
+ * _Full render control using a HOC wrapped component_
  * _Improved re-use of import components_
  * _Improved support for route code splitting_
- * _Preloading all chunks required to render an entire route_
+ * _Pre-loading all chunks required to render an entire route_
  * _Option to _hoist_ static methods of imported components_
  * _Option to enable retry support with backoff_
  * _Manually invoking a retry after timeout or error_